Columbia Middle School

 Girl’s/Boy’s Soccer 7, 8 Fall After school Daily

 Interscholastic athletic teams meet daily and compete against other middle school teams in Union County.
 Emphasis is placed on teaching the fundamentals of the sport, skill progression, and team strategy.
 Both soccer teams practice daily after school and usually have 2-3 games a week.
-These teams have a tryout the first week of school
+These activities generally have a tryout the first week of school.

 Wrestling 6, 7, 8 Winter After school Daily

 After tryouts, students chosen for wrestling meet daily along with the students from Deerfield School in Mountainside and are scheduled for a season of competitive matches.